google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 the following:
   * Parses the input data according to the specified language grammar (in our example, it uncompresses the data).
-    * If parsing fails, it returns a syntactically correct dummy input (in our case, it returns a compressed byte sequence `Hi`).
+    * If parsing fails, it returns a syntactically correct dummy input (here, it returns a compressed byte sequence `Hi`).
   * Mutates the in-memory parsed representation of the input (in our case, uncompressed raw data).
 The custom mutator *may* request libFuzzer to mutate some part of the raw data